-At Userlike, we’re convinced that no AI will match the power of a personal interaction any time soon.
+At Userlike, we believe that no AI will ever match the power of a personal interaction.
 People are just better than bots at most of the customer service essentials, like detecting emotions, understanding context, or knowing when to tweak a given protocol.

 That’s where we think bots could become game changers for the customer service industry.
-Instead of worrying about whether chatbots will replace people working in customer service altogether, we see it as a division of labor opportunity that allows humans to focus on the interesting work only.
+Instead of worrying about whether chatbots will replace people working in support altogether, we see it as a division of labor opportunity that allows humans to focus on complex and interesting work only.

-Before discussing how such a setup could look like, let’s first quickly see what bots can and cannot do in customer service.
+Before discussing how this setup could look, let’s first explore what bots can and cannot do in customer service.